TheGreatRambler/2D-Array-JS/README.md

 Check out [this page](https://thegreatrambler.github.io/2D-Array-JS/demo.html) for average function times and efficiency.

 Note: This library only returns the index.
 It does not return a array or mutate an existing array.

+If you like this library, a :star: would be appreciated!